-St. Tola Organic Goat Cheese is known internationally as one of the premium artisan products in Ireland.
+St. Tola Irish Goat Cheese is known as one of the premium artisan products in Ireland.
 It is the finest, gourmet goats cheese and has been hand-made in the townland of Inagh just south of the Burren in County Clare since the early 1980s.

 The cheeses were originally made by Meg and Derrick Gordon who developed the fine quality of the cheese and helped establish a gourmet cottage industry in a rural area.
 In the late nineties, they were keen to retire and the business was taken over by their neighbour Siobhan Ni Ghairbhith in 1999.

-Since then, new state of the art premises have been built, the process has been brought up to HACCUP standards and in 2001, St. Tola became a registered organic producer with I.O.F.G.A, The Irish Organic Farmers and Growers Association.
-Siobhan has developed the business from a local industry to an internationally recognised brand.
+Over time Siobhán and her dedicated team have made significant developments to the family farm.
+Siobhán has developed the business from a local industry to an internationally recognised brand.
 Our cheese is still hand made in small batches however as the artisanal quality of our cheese is paramount.

-St. Tola Organic Goat Cheese is made by Inagh Farmhouse Cheese Ltd. and is a member of CÁIS (The Irish Farmhouse Cheesemakers Association) and the Slow Food movement.
+St. Tola Irish Goat Cheese is made by Inagh Farmhouse Cheese Ltd. and is a member of CÁIS (The Irish Farmhouse Cheesemakers Association) and the Slow Food movement.
+We are also part of the Burren Food Trail and are just a few miles from the Wild Atlantic Way

 The farm receives French students every year from February to October from ESA College in Angers and Purpan INP in Toulouse.